guisfits/programming-elixir/part-1/6. modules and named functions/readme.md

 - With `alias` syntax you can cut down typing
 - `alias My.Other.Module.Parser` and now you can just use `Parser.func()`
 - A variation of this is using `...Parser, as: MyParserName` or where you want to import more than one module with same previous name, just use `alias My.Other.Module.{Parser, Runner}`
+- Elixir's module can have metadata called _attribute_.
+The syntax is given by `@attribute_name value`.
+You can access this attributes inside functions using `@attribute_name`.
+- These attributes are not variables in the conventional sense.
+Use them for configuration and metadata only
+- Modules name in Elixir are converted prepending _Elixir_.
+So module `IO` is actully `Elixir.IO`.
+We can use this as string to: `"Elixir.IO".puts 123` >> `123` - or use as variable `my_io = "Elixir.IO"` >> `my_io.puts 123` >> `123`
+- We can call Erlang modules and functions using atom's syntax. `:timer.tc` calls Erlang's timer module